giasemidis/giasemidis.github.io/_posts/2023-05-29-chatgpt-chatbox-assistant.md

 )
 ```

-After every query, the `messages` variables is past on the API,
+After every query, the `messages` variable is passed on the API,

 ```python
 def generate_response_chat(messages):